-Youth can also benefit from increased private and confidential time with their providers during preventive care visits to improve the value of screening and counseling on STIs, reproductive health, pregnancy prevention, mental health, and SUDs.96 Primary prevention also involves activities, strategies, and policies that improve youth connectedness-that is, foster a sense of being cared for, supported, and connected to school, family (e.g., parents and caregivers), providers, or other important people and organizations in their lives.97 Youth who feel connected at school and home are less likely to experience negative health outcomes related to sexual risk, SUDs, violence, and mental health.97
+The STI Plan recognizes that increasing awareness of STIs, expanding comprehensive STI prevention programs, and engaging schools, families, and communities to prevent STIs and focus on sexual health are critical activities for enhancing primary prevention of STIs.
+Suitable primary prevention approaches should be age-appropriate, linguistically and culturally informed, community-centered, and inclusive.
+The most effective way to reliably avoid STIs is to abstain from having sex or to be in a long-term, mutually monogamous relationship with an uninfected partner.
+For example, for adolescents who are not yet sexually active, primary prevention should encourage open and honest dialogue about the benefits of delaying the onset of sexual activity and completing the HPV vaccination series.
+Youth can also benefit from increased private and confidential time with their providers during preventive care visits to improve the value of screening and counseling on STIs, reproductive health, mental health, and SUDs.
+Primary prevention should also involve activities, strategies, and policies that improve youth connectedness-that is, foster a sense of being cared for, supported, and connected to school, family (e.g., parents and caregivers), or other important people and organizations in their lives.
+Youth who feel connected at school and home are less likely to experience negative health outcomes related to sexual risk, SUDs, violence, and mental health.
+151

 Unlike for chlamydia, gonorrhea, and syphilis, a safe and efficacious vaccine is available for HPV.
 Increasing HPV vaccination rates and reducing the incidence of new STI infections will require strategic efforts to improve vaccine confidence and increase opportunities to access HPV vaccination.
-Here the STI Plan intersects with the Vaccines National Strategic Plan 2021-2025, which addresses the issue of vaccine confidence in great detail.
-Among other strategies, the Vaccines Plan emphasizes the importance of engaging trusted community members and organizations to develop effective messages and strategies to enhance vaccine confidence and acceptance in these communities.